itsrudhir/Lung-sound-multiclass-classification/README.md

 # Lung-sound-multiclass-classification

+# KINDLY REFER TO THE NOTEBOOK AND OBSERVE THE DATASET USING THE LINK TO GET IN-DEPTH IN-SIGHTS REGARDING THE ABOVE EXPLAINATION AND SOLUTION OF THE PROBLEM STATEMENT.

 A multiclass classification using Computer Vision concepts implemented on OpenCV to classify things on basis of lung sounds.